-After reviewing your mental residual functional capacity form, the SSA will declare you are one of the following:
+After looking over your mental residual functional capacity form, the SSA will declare you one of the following:

-- That there is insufficient evidence to make a decision about your Social Security disability case
+- That there is not enough evidence to make a decision on your application for benefits.

-You may qualify for disability benefits if you’re markedly limited in certain areas.
-That would be because you cannot perform even simple job tasks requiring little to no skill.
-If the SSA finds you moderately limited, the agency will look for any unskilled jobs you can work in.
+You may qualify for SSD benefits if you’re markedly limited in certain areas.
+That would be because you cannot perform even simple job tasks that require little to no skill.
+If the SSA finds you moderately limited, the agency will look for any simple jobs you can do.
 This remains true even if it’s something you haven’t done before during your job history.
-If you are mentally capable of doing one of these jobs, the SSA may deny your SSD claim.
+If you can do one of these jobs in your current mental state, then the SSA may deny your SSD claim.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.